-Applicant must be capable of meeting each of the deliverables below:
+Selected Applicant must be capable of meeting each of the deliverables below:

-a.
-Demonstrate on-going commitment of administrative, nursing and physician leadership support for the program;

-- b.
-Maintain adequate staffing in the ICU to provide optimal patient care; - c.
-Maintain a qualified technical support team locally that will prioritize on-going communication with Emory Healthcare and Philips (medical technology vendor) to ensure continuous electronic surveillance; - d.
-Provide a funding mechanism to support start-up and subsequent years of tiered costs; - e.
-Provide Emory Healthcare with financial and patient outcomes data upon request, to include but not limited to, case mix index, average patient days, and reimbursement /revenue: - f.
-Sustain the eICU program for a period of no less than three years.
+- a.
+Demonstrate on-going commitment of administrative, nursing and physician leadership support for the program. - b.
+Maintain adequate staffing in the ICU to provide optimal patient care. - c.
+Maintain a qualified technical support team locally that will prioritize on-going communication with Emory Healthcare, Caregility (in room audio-visual equipment vendor) and Philips (medical technology vendor) to ensure continuous electronic surveillance. - d.
+Provide a funding mechanism to support start-up and subsequent years of costs. - e.
+Provide Emory Healthcare with financial and patient outcomes data upon request, to include but not limited to, case mix index, average patient days, and reimbursement /revenue. - f.
+Sustain and maintain the eICU program during the three (3) year funding period.